csommerl/js120/109_explanations.md

 Variables declared with `var` have function scope.
 This means that variables declared with `var` are available anywhere within the innermost function body in which they are declared.
 That means that even if they are declared within a block within a function body, their scope is not limited to that block and they can be accessed outside of that block.

+Functions defined by function **declarations** have function scope.

 ---

 ## Variable scoping rules